-Jessica Hickman is a dynamic young professional who, through a three-year ordeal with bullying, empowered herself to become an advocate and activist in workplace bullying and mental health.
+Jessica Hickman is a dynamic young professional.
+Through a three-year ordeal with bullying, she empowered herself to become an advocate and activist in workplace bullying and mental health.

 “Forgiveness is a powerful weapon.”